MariusLang/node-red-contrib-feiertage/README.md

 [![NPM](https://nodei.co/npm/node-red-contrib-feiertage.png?compact=true)](https://nodei.co/npm/node-red-contrib-feiertage/)

-The Node Red **Feiertage** node is the ultimative node to get informations about german, austrian and swiss holidays.
+The Node Red **Feiertage** node is the ultimate node to get information about german, austrian and swiss holidays.

 Are there any holidays missing?
 Write an issue!
 I'm going to add these holidays for you.